 Some parishioners were moved to offer their wedding rings and other jewelry to be melted down to fashion a chalice to be used at Mass.
 With such personal sacrifice, St. Gertrude Church became one of the few buildings in Chicago to be completed during the Great Depression.

-By 1984, when Father Bill Kenneally became pastor, the dramatic changes within Church and society brought new questions about how to be parish.
+By 1984, when Father Bill Kenneally became the pastor, the dramatic changes within Church and society brought new questions about how to be a parish.
 New neighbors brought a diversity of race, ethnicity and sexual orientation that enlivened the conversation.
-Innovative responses to our emerging identity included the creation of Heart To Heart out reach to our seniors, the gym mass, The 9:30 Mass on Sheridan Road, Northside Catholic Academy, and the 2007 parish Synod.
+Innovative responses to our emerging identity included the creation of Heart To Heart outreach to our seniors, the gym mass, the 9:30 Mass on Sheridan Road, Northside Catholic Academy, and the 2007 parish Synod.

 The funds collected so far have allowed us to install a new sound system, complete tuck-pointing the bell tower for the first time in our history, improve our electrical systems, improve external handrails, add handrails to the altar area and refinish our Church doors.
 As the Capital Campaign pledge period draws to a close the proceeds will be used to provide the financial support necessary for the structural improvements to the Ministry Center which is so much a part of our parish campus.

 In 2017, the parish experienced a change in pastoral leadership as Fr.
 Dom Grassi retired from parish life and Fr.
 Rich Prendergast became the seventh pastor.

 As a parish, we give thanks for those upon whose shoulders we stand, facing the challenges of a wounded, yet God-infused world with the same living faith which has been the hallmark of St. Gertrude Parish these past 100 plus years.